 Worked Example: 90° Rotation

 This study notes covers Worked Example: 90° Rotation within Transformations: Rotations for GCSE Mathematics.
 Revise Transformations: Rotations in Geometry & Measures for GCSE Mathematics with 12 exam-style questions and 5 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
-It is section 5 of 6 in this topic.
+Use this page as part of a wider topic revision path rather than treating it as an isolated fact.
+It is section 5 of 7 in this topic.
 Use this study notes to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position